REDWOOD BURL WOOD

-Redwood burl veneer is rich, warm and full of character.
+Redwood burl wood veneer is rich, warm and full of character.
 Burls grow below the soil line on Redwood, usually within 10 feet from the soil surface.
 Its color ranges from light to deep and dark red browns.
-Intense figure is often seen and may take on a lacy or birdseye appearance.
+Intense figure is often seen in Redwood burl and may take on a lacy or birdseye appearance.

-Common Uses: Most notably used in automotive dashboards, Redwood Burl is also a perfect choice for aircraft and yacht building, as well as high end furniture.
+Common Uses: Most notably used in automotive dashboards, Redwood Burl wood veneer is also a perfect choice for aircraft and yacht building, as well as high end furniture.

 Other Name(s): Coast Redwood, California Redwood.